adri326/wombot/README.md

 Then, copy the `secret-template.json` and rename it to `secret.json`, and fill out the required entries for your usage:

-- for the CLI interface, you only need to input `identify_key`
+- For the CLI interface, you only need to input `identify_key`: this key can be found by going to `app.wombo.art`, then opening the F12 screen, going in the "Network" tab and reloading the page.
+The key appears at the end of every request to `googleapis.com`.
+For instance, one request looks like `https://securetoken.googleapis.com/v1/token?key=THE_IDENTIFY_KEY`.
-- for the bot, you need to provide all of the entries
+- For the discord bot, you need to provide all of the entries

 ### CLI